intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.KeyValueStore.FASTER/README.md

                 // the store has been modified since the last checkpoint was
                 // taken.
 A checkpoint is also created when the store is
                 // disposed if required.
+                //
+                // Even if an automatic checkpoint interval is not configured,
+                // a checkpoint will be automatically taken when the store is
+                // disposed (assuming that a CheckpointManagerFactory delegate
+                // was specified as above).
                 CheckpointInterval = TimeSpan.FromMinutes(1)
             };